 • V-belt;

-• pair of gears from the starter.
+• a pair of gears from the starter.

 Advice!
-A do-it-yourself concrete mixer for mortar can be made not only from a metal barrel, but also from a plastic barrel.
-To do this, you will need to pick up a barrel with thick walls, as well as strengthen the upper part with a metal plate, which will be fixed with a ring.
-The amount of mortar that can be prepared at once is relatively less than in a metal concrete mixer, but the efficiency is not inferior.
+You can make a concrete mixer for mortar with your own hands not only from metal, but also from plastic barrel.
+To do this, you will need to select a barrel with thick walls, and also strengthen the upper part with a metal plate, which will be secured with a ring.
+The amount of solution that can be prepared at once is comparatively less than in a metal concrete mixer, but the efficiency is not inferior.

 Conclusion